jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-5-content-layer.md

 This collection used an Astro `glob` loader to load data from markdown files.

-We will be using a loader, but calling to get content from Umbraco.
+We will be using a different loader that makes a call to get content from Umbraco.

 > 💡Hint
 >